-To identify important contributing factors to road accidents in Britain we have obtained a large dataset every accident recorded in the West Midlands area in the Year 2000.
-The data is currently in an unsorted and unmanageable format and is stored in a Microsoft Access database table.
-Unfortunately with the data in its current format, no relevant points or conclusions can be drawn.
+To identify important contributing factors to road accidents in Britain we have obtained a large dataset of every accident recorded in the West Midlands area in the Year 2000.
+The data is currently in an unsorted and unmanageable format and is stored all together in a Microsoft Access database table.
+Unfortunately with the data in its current format, no relevant points or conclusion can be drawn.
 It is hoped that by applying data mining processes and techniques to the dataset, relevant attributes and patterns can be established.

-The main achievements of this paper are as follows:
+The main achievements of this work are as follows:

-- greater awareness of the conditions affecting road traffic accidents. - establishing which individuals are most likely to be involved in a road traffic accident. - justification of insurance premiums on age and gender. - establish trends in the data to derive the above information.
+- greater awareness of the conditions affecting road traffic accidents. - establishing which individuals are most likely to be involved in a road traffic accident. - which vehicle types reduce the chance of fatality in an accident. - justification of insurance premiums on age and gender. - establish trends in the data to derive the above information.

-This study begins with a formal statement of the problem which describes the problem domain and the methods we intend to use to solve the problem.
-The study then documents the relevant background research we conducted to provide us with a firm theoretical base to the investigation.
-The methodology and techniques we used to interrogate the dataset are described in section 3 of the report.
+The organisation of the papers is as follow: In section 2 we present a formal statement of the problem which describes the problem domain and the methods we intend to use to solve the problem.
+Next we present the relevant background research which was conducted to provide us with a firm theoretical base to the investigation.
+The methodology and techniques we used to interrogate the dataset are described in section 3 of the paper.
 Section 4 documents the experiments we conducted and the results we gained.
 Finally the conclusions to the problem are discussed in section 5.